- Learn scuba diving from scratch – or improve your skills – in the beautiful blue waters off Thailand.

 - Any necessary visas

 All accommodation is included.
-If your programme is for less than four weeks, you will stay in a comfortable but basic bungalow for the duration of your stay, with your own private room.
+You'll stay in a comfortable but basic bungalow for the duration of your stay, with your own private room.
 Most rooms have a double bed, fan and shower.
 During busier periods, you may be required to share a twin room.

 The bungalows are located two to three minutes walk from the dive centre.
 There are a number of bars and restaurants a short walk away, and it is also around 5 minutes from the beach.